IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 ### Experiments

 The machines were run with three different examples:
-* Fibonacci: a naive recursive implementation
+* Fibonacci: a naive recursive implementation.
 * Triangle: a program calculating `n + (n-1) + ... + 1`.
 This is
   essentially the factorial program with multiplication replaced by addition.
-This performs a reasnalbe amount of recursion and calculation without the time being dominated by computations invloving very large integers.
+This performs a reasonable amount of recursion and calculation without the time being dominated by computations invloving very large integers.
-* Arith: a program which evaluates an arithmetic expression with 100 terms, involving the four usual arithmetic operators.
+* Arith: a program which evaluates an arithmetic expression with 100 terms involving the four usual arithmetic operators.
 The (hand-written) expression is random but does not generate large intermediate results.
 For the experiments, the expression was contained in a loop which calculated it repeatedly.
 This example is dominated by evaluation of built-in functions, so is useful for seeing how variations in the built-in evaluation strategy affect running time and memory consumption.

-Eaach program was run with a sequence of increasing inputs: for each input the statstics were averaged over five runs.
-The inputs were provided as CBOR files, in an attempt to avoid lengthy parsing times.
+Each example loops using the Z combinator, and in the experiments aach program was run with a sequence of increasing inputs: for each input the statstics were averaged over five runs.
+The inputs were provided as CBOR files in an attempt to avoid lengthy parsing times.
 Two main figures were recorded:

 * The execution time.
 The CEK machine was extended to record the time just before and just after evaluation of its input (excluding time for